sjsaug/sjsaug/README.md

 ## About
-Hi, I’m August.
-I'm currently finishing my second year studying Computer Science in Waterloo, Ontario.

-I serve as President @ Laurier Cybersecurity Club.
-Most of my industry experience is in quant & qual work with AI.
+Hi, I’m August, a second year CS student.
+I currently serve as President @ Laurier Cybersecurity Club.

-In my free time, I enjoy attending hackathons and participating in LLM-centered research.
+Most of my industry experience is in quant & qual with AI.
+I enjoy attending hackathons and participating in LLM-centered research.

 ### Contact